Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • In which room will it be used?

-• Should it have a calming, vibrant, or high-contrast effect?
+• Should it appear calming, vibrant, or high-contrast?

 Example: